Louis Braille: Early life

 Louis Braille's childhood home in Coupvray, France.
 Current site of the Louis Braille museum.

 Louis Braille was born in Coupvray, a small town about twenty miles east of Paris, on 4 January 1809.
 He and his three elder siblings – Monique Catherine (b.
 1793), Louis-Simon (b.
 1795), and Marie Céline (b.
 1797) – lived with their parents, Simon-René and Monique, on three hectares of land and vineyard in the countryside.
 Simon-René maintained a successful enterprise as a leatherer and maker of horse tack.

 As soon as he could walk, Braille's time was spent playing in his father's workshop.
 At the age of three, he was playing with some of the tools, trying to make holes in a piece of leather with an awl.
 Squinting closely at the surface, he pressed down hard to drive the point in, and the awl glanced across the tough leather and stabbed him in one of his eyes.
 A local physician bound and patched the affected eye and even arranged for Braille to be met the next day in Paris by a surgeon, but no treatment could save the damaged organ.
 In agony, the young boy suffered for weeks as the wound became severely infected.
 He eventually lost sight in the other eye, likely due to sympathetic ophthalmia.
 (Note: It remains uncertain which eye was actually struck first.
-Most accounts of Braille's accident omit reference to left or right.
+Most accounts of Braille's accident create reference to left or right.
 Braille's American biographer J. Alvin Kugelmass wrote that it was the left eye, but C. Michael Mellor and Lennard Bickel state definitively that it was the right.)

 Braille survived the torment of the infection, but by the age of five he was completely blind in both eyes.
 Due to his young age, he did not realize at first that he had lost his sight, and often asked why it was always dark.
 His parents made many efforts – quite uncommon for the era – to raise their youngest child in a normal fashion, and he prospered in their care.
 He learned to navigate the village and country paths with canes his father hewed for him, and he grew up seemingly at peace with his disability.
 Braille's bright and creative mind impressed the local teachers and priests, and he was accommodated with higher education.